wikimatze/vimfiles/archive.md

 Vim-script library, add functionality to program vim-files (used by vim-autocomplpop plugin).

-Awesome way to create a custom status line.

 ## [matchit](http://www.vim.org/scripts/script.php?script_id=39)
 Press `%` to match tags in HTML, LaTeX and several other file formats.